derogold/derogold-blockchain-data-collection-agent/README.md

 }
 ```

+4) Load the database schema from `schema.sql` into your configured database.

-4) Fire up the script
+5) Fire up the script

 ```bash
 node index.js
 ```

-5) Optionally, install PM2 or another process manager to keep the service running.
+6) Optionally, install PM2 or another process manager to keep the service running.

 ```bash
 npm install -g pm2@latest